Clear Mind & Focus

 This is also one of the first things you should address if you want to feel better.
 Shutting out all that mental noise is an important aspect of The Simplicity System.

 When we start to focus on one thing and really engage with what we do, we should feel better and start to see some amazing results.
-You should also get great ideas and inspiration when you allow yourself to 'do nothing' as well, and allow your mind to do all the hard work behind the scenes.
+This is really significant when we start to think about the way we work, and where we work, as well.
+You'll find a lot more about this in the 'Own Information' section.

 The Simplicity System